Annual Technical Report 2004 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2004/JP)

 5) Front page search for publication of patent applications

-Front pages of patent applications published in January 1993 and later can be searched by free word or document number.
+Front pages of patent applications published in January 1993 and after can be searched by free word or document number.

-English abstracts of the publication of patent applications published in January 1993, and after, can be searched by free word or document number.
+English abstracts of the publication of patent applications published in 1976 and after can be searched by free word search or document number.

-Also, since March 2000, the JPO has been providing the full text (machine translated into English) of publications of patent applications published in January 1993.
+Also, since March 2000, the JPO has been providing the full text (machine translation into English) of publications of patent applications published in January 1993.

 7) Gazette text search

-Publications of patent and utility model applications, published in January 1993, and after, publications of examined patent and utility model applications and publications of registrations, published in January 1994 and later, can be searched by free word or document number.
+Publications of patent and utility model applications published in January 1993, publications of examined patent and utility model applications and publications of registrations published in January 1994 can be searched by free word or document number.

 Searches for patent/utility model gazettes published since 1885 can be made by FI-term and/or F-term for desired documents.
 An English version is available.

-Search based on the date when an invention is publicly known is going to be available from March 2004.
+Searches based on the date when an invention is publicly known is available from March 2004.

 9) Patent map guidance

-Further, the published appeal and trial decisions in 1940, and after, and as related information, the information on appeal and trial decisions, the legal status on applications, registrations and decisions, the collection of cases on suit against appeal/trial decisions, the list of examiners in charge and others can be referenced.
+Further, the published appeal and trial decisions in 1940 and after, and as related information, the information on appeal and trial decisions, the legal status on applications, registrations and trial decisions are provided.

 b) Providing JPO data

-In March 1999, the JPO began providing the JPO’s bibliographical and progress information to outside users by organizing and converting it in the standard format for better usability for the users.
-About twice a month, the data is provided.
+In March 1999, the JPO began providing the JPO’s bibliographical and progress information to outside users by organizing and converting it in the standard format for better usability for the outside users.
+This service was transferred to NCIPI from October 2004, and has been provided to the outside users twice a month.

-Various technical documents (books, etc.) to be used for the JPO’s examinations and trials are collected both domestically and from abroad and made available to the public.
+NCIPI is collecting various technical documents (books, etc.), which are used in the examinations and trials by the JPO, widely from inside and outside of Japan and made available to the public.

-To promote the smooth circulation of useful, disclosure-oriented patents (open patents) in industry and among local companies, as well as their use by industry and local companies, the JPO compiled a database of the open patents held by companies, universities, public research institutes, etc., and made it available on the internet as a patent circulation database.
+To promote the smooth circulation of useful, disclosure-oriented patents (open patents) in industry and among local companies, as well as their use by industry and local companies, the NCIPI compiled a database of the open patents held by companies, universities, public research institutes, etc. and made it available on the internet as a patent circulation database.

-59 Intellectual Properties Centers throughout the nation have widely implemented support operations for users including regional companies.
-They have given advice to users, provided them guidance in retrieval methods of patent information, etc., according to their purposes, regularly conducted workshops and prepared booklets relating to retrieval methods of patent information.
+59 Intellectual Property Centers throughout the nation have widely implemented support operations for users including regional companies and applicants etc. They have given advice to the users, provided them guidance in retrieval methods of patent information, etc. according to their purposes, regularly conducted workshops and prepared booklets relating to retrieval methods of patent information etc.

 VII.
 Matters concerning mutual exchange of patent documentation and information